elifesciences-publications/paper-bnAb-flexibility/README.md

+### This code is associated with the paper from Ovchinnikov et al., "Role of framework mutations and antibody flexibility in the evolution of broadly neutralizing antibodies". eLife, 2018. http://dx.doi.org/10.7554/eLife.33038

 # Overview

 This repository contains data, code, and analysis for the simulations of molecular dynamics and affinity maturation presented in